-In this method, we control the speed of dc series motor by tapping on the series field winding.
-You will get the better idea by the figure shown below.
+In this method tapped field control, we control the speed of the dc series motor by tapping on the series field winding.
+You will get a better idea by the figure shown below.

 Hence, by tapping we can select different no. of turns for field winding.
 Hence, flux produce will change and speed of the motor will also change.

 This method is generally used in DC traction motor.

 Series-parallel connection of field coils